My most used CMD utility is probably ipconfig

 This example takes things to the next level so let’s unpack it and see what’s going on.

 This script is pretty versatile and could easily be modified to return the IP addresses of all the computers in a specified OU versus just manually inputting computer names.
-As a word of caution, if you run this script against a computer that is not online, an error will be thrown, but the script will continue to run.
+As a word of caution, if you run this script against a computer that is not online, it throws an error, but the script continues to run.
 The end result will be a duplicate entry in the array.

 If you haven’t already, now’s the time to start learning PowerShell.
 As its name implies, it’s a very powerful tool that can help you manage and even automate many of your sysadmin responsibilities.

-If you’re interested in other tools that can help manage or automate your tasks, you should check out PDQ Deploy and PDQ Inventory and PDQ Connect.
-Priced to fit any budget, this powerful combination can collect hardware, software, and Windows configuration data and automate your package deployments to keep your machines always up to date.
+If you’re interested in other tools that can help manage or automate your tasks (yes, even patch management), you should check out PDQ Connect or PDQ Deploy & PDQ Inventory.
+Priced to fit any budget, these tools collect hardware, software, and Windows configuration data and automate your package deployments to keep your machines always up to date.
 You can try them out for yourself with a free 14-day trial.